Can iPhones get viruses?

 Step 2: Identify the malicious app

 Open your Settings and choose the Manage apps or Apps & notifications tab (or a similar variation).
-Go to the Downloaded apps or Installed apps tab and look for any apps that seem suspicious — for instance, apps you don’t remember downloading or that shouldn’t be running on your device.
-Maybe an app you downloaded around the time your phone started acting funky.
+Go to the Downloaded apps or Installed apps tab and look for any apps that seem suspicious, like apps you don’t remember downloading or that shouldn’t be running on your device.
+Is there an app you downloaded around the time your phone started acting funky?

 Step 3: Uninstall the malicious app

 In most cases, you will simply be able to select the malicious app and tap the Uninstall button.

 But if the malware or virus puts up a fight, you may discover a greyed out Uninstall button, meaning it has administrator access to your device.
 In this case, see Step 4.

 Step 4: Remove administrator access

 Go back into your Settings and look for Security.
 Tap Device Administrators (or something similar) and check to see if any malicious apps have access.
 If so, tap on the app and then remove access by either unchecking the blue box or clicking Deactivate.
 You can now uninstall the malicious app (go back to Step 3).

 As mentioned above, you should avoid third-party app stores.
 Yes, sometimes malware does make its way onto the Google Play store, but steering clear of third-party apps will still help Android users avoid the vast majority of threats out there.